binary-tools

 For Unicode strings the repeat count number on the format string when using pack(), packTo(), unpack() or unpackTo() represent the number of bytes that will be encoded or decoded, not the number of characters.

-You must take in consideration that in Unicode a character may use more than one byte, so simply counting the number of character will not give you the correct number of bytes needed to encode the string; there are functions to calculate the number of bytes for a given Unicode string so you can check if it fits or not in the buffer.
-Read more about them below.
+You must take in consideration that a Unicode character may use more than one byte, so simply counting the number of character will not give you the correct number of bytes needed to encode the string; btools have functions to calculate the number of bytes of a Unicode string so you can check if it fits or not in the buffer.
+Read more about these functions below.

 Repeat count numbers are mainly used with Unicode when you have a fixed space for a string on a buffer, but the string may or may not use all the bytes reserved for it.
 In that case, the string should be packed and the remaining bytes should be set to NULL (0).
-On the other hand, if the string uses more byte than defined in the format string, it will be trimmed as appropriate to make it fit - the same behavior that is expected from strings that use single-byte character encodings.
+On the other hand, if the string uses more bytes than defined in the format string, it will be trimmed as appropriate to make it fit - the same behavior of single-byte character encoding strings.

 For example, if a UTF-8 string occupies 4 bytes when encoded, but there is a slot of 256 bytes for a UTF-8 string in a file header, the 4 bytes of the encoded string would be written to the buffer while the remaining 252 bytes would be written as NULL, and the index of the writing head will be moved to the next index immediatly after the UTF-8 pre-defined slot to continue packing the next values as defined in the format string.